Oxford Circus tube station: Central line

 On the Central line, Oxford Circus station is between Bond Street to the west and Tottenham Court Road to the east.
 Trains generally run between West Ruislip and Epping, and between Ealing Broadway and Hainault (via Newbury Park), with some trains on the latter route continuing to Woodford via Grange Hill.
 The general frequency between trains is 3–10 minutes.

 Night Tube services on Friday and Saturday nights generally operate 6tph in each direction.
-The typical night tube service as of 2018 is:
+The typical night tube service as of 2018 in trains per hour (tph) is: